-It is usually fairly easy for doctors to figure out where a cancer began, known as the primary site, and identify any secondary or metastatic site if the cancer has spread.
+Doctors are usually able to figure out where a cancer began, known as the primary site.
+Then they identify any secondary or metastatic site if the cancer has spread.
 No matter where the cancer spreads, it is still named after the area of the body where it began.
-For example, breast cancer that has spread to the brain is called metastatic breast cancer, not brain cancer.
+For example, colorectal cancer that has spread to the lungs is called metastatic colorectal cancer, not lung cancer.

 What is cancer of unknown primary?

-For some people, specialized testing can eventually help identify the primary site.
+For some people with CUP, specialized testing can eventually help identify the primary site.
 However, sometimes the primary site cannot be identified.
 This may be because: